ezrosent/wf_hash_writeup/writeup.md

   * $\textrm{lookup}(k)$: return the value associated with the key $k$ in the table, if it is present.
 Otherwise, return some specific `nil` value.

+This paper describes a new concurrent hash table that provides superior scalability compared to the current state of the art.
+This hash table also enjoys good theoretical properties: it is linearizable, and all hash table operations have the same progress guarantee as the available atomic `fetch_add` instruction (wait-freedom on x86 machines).

 ## Related Work

 We consider the broad landscape of *general* concurrent hash table that support